charlottlundstrom/electrotest/README.md

 ### Installation & Running
 Use the included Makefile:

+To run the program:
 make clean; make; ./electrotest

 The library tests can be run by building "make libtests".
 The resulting libLIBNAME_test executable should return a value other than -1 if successful.

 Check the dependencies of any executable with the command: ldd ./executableName

-On Ubuntu system the shared object files (.so) of the three libraries seem to only work if copying to usr/lib with root privilige.
+On Ubuntu system the shared object files (.so) of the three libraries seem to only work if copying to usr/lib with root privilege.

 Manually setting LD_LIBRARY_PATH to the working dir of electrotest seems to not work in Ubuntu, the dynamic shared libraries are not found.
 I think this is a security feature of Ubuntu.
 Maybe we just have to live with using sudo for this.
 [Using LD_LIBRARY_PATH](http://wiredrevolution.com/system-administration/how-to-correctly-use-ld_library_path)